Careers & Job Opportunities | Study Abroad – UK

 Another major part of Exeter career services includes employability workshops.

-These workshops focus on helping students build practical professional skills that employers value.
+These workshops are designed to help students develop practical professional skills that employers actively seek.

 Students may attend workshops related to: